Bringing a fresh approach to Council

 To help keep council connected to the people it serves, if I’m elected I’ll run easily accessible monthly catch ups where anyone can drop by and discuss the issues that are facing their particular community.
 I’ll maintain an open door policy at Council so our community can drop by and talk through their concerns or ideas for our region.

-I’ll also be active and easily approachable online both through social media and email, as well as regularly seeking your views on important topics through online surveys.
+I’ll also be active and easily approachable online both through social media and email, as well as regularly seeking your views on important topics through online surveys and petitions.

 Being a relentless advocate for Kāpiti’s needs